albertious/backup_vimeo_account/README.md

 ## Notes / Troubleshooting

-- If private/unlisted videos fail to download, re-export `cookies.txt` and try again.
+- If private or unlisted videos fail to download, re-export `cookies.txt` and try again.
+- Vimeo may invalidate cookies over time; re-export if errors appear.
-- Some titles may contain characters that your filesystem changes/strips automatically; this is expected.
+- Some titles may contain characters that your filesystem modifies automatically.

 ## Disclaimer

-Use this to back up **your own** content and follow Vimeo’s Terms of Service and applicable copyright laws.
+Use this to back up **your own** content only.
+Respect Vimeo’s Terms of Service and applicable copyright laws.